morganross/apicostmultiplier/README.md

 # apicostmultiplier

-ACM is a GUI and a installer for 'process_markdown'.
-Process_markdown uses GPT-R and llm_doc_eval, whcih ACM also installs.
-The GUI is helpful for editing config files from seperate repos in one place.
+ACM is a GUI for 'process_markdown'.
+The GUI is helpful for editing config files from seperate softwares in one place.

-apicostmultiplier programmatically combines Doc2saurus, FilePromptForge, GPT-Researcher, and LLM_doc_eval, and a GUI to produce written reports from a list.
+apicostmultiplier programmatically combines Doc2saurus, FilePromptForge, GPT-Researcher, LLM_doc_eval, and a GUI to produce written reports from a list.

-apicostmultiplier aims to improve output from any LLM by subdiving tasks to overcome context window limitations, and by including iteration, evaluation and revison.
+apicostmultiplier aims to improve output from any LLM by subdiving tasks (party) to overcome context window limitations, and by including iteration, evaluation and revison.

 apicostmultipler maximizes LLM api cost effecintcy by using a post evaluation cost efectivness calculator.
 It can run a massive number of LLM api calls to evaluate LLM output, as indicated by the name apicostmultiplier.